ISISComputingGroup/ibex_developers_manual/PVWS.md

                maxParameterCount="1000" Server=" "
 			   scheme="https" secure="true" clientAuth="false" sslProtocol="TLS" keystoreFile="file:///C:/PROGRA~1/APACHE~1/TOMCAT~1.0/dataweb.pfx" keystoreType="PKCS12" keystorePass="<keeper:.pfx keystore password for PVWS tomcat instance on NDAEXTWEB3>"
                >
     </Connector>
 ```

 this will start a https connector using the `.pfx` file generated from the certificate.

-5) go to services.msc and hit restart then navigate to `https://<machine name>:7777/pvws` - this should present the PVWS test page.
+5) go to `services.msc` and hit restart on the tomcat service then navigate to `https://<machine name>:7777/pvws` - this should present the PVWS test page.
 6) if you want the web dashboard to permanently use this, update https://github.com/ISISComputingGroup/WebDashboard/blob/main/.env